 The first night I arrived by boat from Phuket I enjoyed some beverages with a lovely French gal that I met.
-The next day she was a bit more chipper than I was but to save face I decided to hike to the viewpoint, hungover and still working on my 2011 summer bod.
-The viewpoint costs 30 baht (as of November, 2018) so remember to bring some cash and water.
+The next day she was a bit chipper than I was but to save face I decided to hike to the viewpoint, hungover and still working on my 2011 (7 years ago) summer bod.
+The viewpoint costs 30 baht (as of November 2018) so remember to bring some cash and water.
 Don’t be fooled, it is a steep trek up the side of a mountain.
-Keeling over, sweat and alcohol seeping from my pores, I glanced up at a respectable mother about my age, carrying her 6 month old baby in one of those chest wrap things, jogging up the path, while chatting with her friend.
+Keeling over, sweat and alcohol seeping from my pores, I glanced up at a respectable mother about my age, carrying her 6-month-old baby in one of those chest wrap things, jogging up the path, while chatting with her friend.
 Surprisingly, this was not a low point in my life.
 After Viewpoint 1 there is rightly named Viewpoint 2 slightly higher up.
-The French gal found in her French guide book a hike to a secluded beach called Phak Nam Bay, I think.
+The French gal found a hike to a secluded beach in her French guidebook called Phak Nam Bay, I think.
 It is on the other side of the island and the hike starts just past Viewpoint 2 but since it was a 3 hours round trip we decided to not risk coming back in the dark.
 Especially with dem monkeys scurrying about.

-The main two beaches on Koh Phi Phi are a tad dirty (one side from the pier and the other side from the drunks) so I recommended making the 25 minute trek to Long Beach.
-It is a bit more secluded and along the way there is a swing for you to take pictures at for the gram.
+The main two beaches on Koh Phi Phi are a tad dirty (one side from the pier pollution and the other side from drunks) so I recommended making the 25-minute trek to Long Beach.
+It is a bit more secluded and along the way, there is a swing for you to take pictures at for the gram.

-On Monkey Beach there are aggressive monkeys, made more aggressive by the long tail boat drivers launching fruit into the air, landing in between people, monkey babies and the monkeys.
+On Monkey Beach there are aggressive monkeys, made more aggressive by the long-tail boat drivers launching fruit into the air, and landing in between people, monkey babies and the monkeys.
 Numerous people were bitten/ attacked here.
 A nice Irish gal I met used me as a human shield when one monkey decided it didn’t like my face.
 I heard (this is personal knowledge) that if you stand in the water, the monkeys don’t like to get wet so they are less likely to attack you.
-I was told to skip Monkey Beach by my aunt but there was seriously no tours that didn’t offer Monkey Beach.
-Bitches love monkeys.
+I was told to skip Monkey Beach by my aunt but there were seriously no tours that didn’t offer Monkey Beach.

-The Viking Cave stop consisted of our boat zooming past this gross cave as the driver yelled “PHOTO!”
+The Viking Cave stop consisted of our boat zooming past this icky cave as the driver yelled “PHOTO!”

 At Lo Sama Bay they let you go out and snorkel.